altocodenl/tagaway/readme.md

    - Preload the next picture.
    - If exiting fullscreen, also exit picture.
    - Hide scrollbar on fullscreen and hide it again on exit.
+   - If video, show thumbnail & controls.

 - Upload
-   - Allow only jpeg & png.
+   - Allow only jpeg, png & video.
    - Auto thumbnail generation.
    - Server-side encryption (onto S3).
    - Store original pictures in S3 and pictures + thumbnails locally.